helloserve/adventofcode/2016/README.md

 ### Day 16

 What I learnt from this puzzle was that .NET's strings are **really** slow.
 After my code based on strings did not finish in a reasonable time, I actually wrote code to produce `long` values from the input and proceeded to bit shift `>>` and invert `~` my way to a result.
 This worked for all my unit tests and the example of disk size 20, but not for part 1 with size 272.
 The `long` values simply started wrapping, even switching to `ulong` wasn't enough space either.
 So I revisted my original `string` code and rewrote it using `char[]` and `Array.Copy`.
 This completed almost instantly, even for part 2.
 The particular part of the original `string` code that was slow is the $ notation, for example `result = $"{result}{c}"` where `c` is the next character determined for the checksum.
 So even I could use the bit shifting code to generate enough data, the checksum code would _still_ have taken too long at these lengths.

+### Day 17

+I did not attempt a recursive implementation this time round (although I suspect it would have been ok on a 4x4 grid).
+Instead I used for a state loop.
+For part 2 I just removed the length check for early exit and extended the room position check instead.